 SA5 is asked to endorse the followings as the working assumption in the discussions related to providing the cell energySaving state information to NWDAF:

-It is possible to provide the cell energySaving state by making this information as a part the NG-RAN or 5GC performance measurements, so that the NWDAF may consume the management services, such as the PM services defined in TS 28.550, to gain access to this information.
+It is possible to provide the cell energySaving state by enhancing the OAM services defined by SA5 that are also identified in the SA2 TS 23.288 that the NWDAF may consume to provide this information. `

-The cell energySaving state may be provided as a part of the PEE measurement, which is one of the performance measurements defined in TS 28.552.
+The information of the cell energySaving state, such as the energySavingState attribute and its value defined in TS 28.541, may be provided as a part of the PEE measurement, which is one of the performance measurements defined in TS 28.552.
 The detail is FFS.